 If you've been thinking of investing or buying your first home in OKC, now could be a great time to act.
 Homeownership in Oklahoma is very affordable, as the median home price is still among the lowest in the nation.
-The median home value in the Oklahoma City metro area is around $155K.
+The typical home value in the Oklahoma City metro area is around $188K.
 There is no better time to enter the market to buy a home than there is right now as home prices are very low compared to other parts of the country.

 According to Demographia’s 16th International Annual Housing Affordability Survey (2020), the 10 most affordable major housing

 markets are all in the United States.
 Rochester is the most affordable, and Oklahoma City & Cleveland are the second-most affordable housing markets.
 The survey includes housing markets of eight countries across four continents.